Best Solar Companies in California

 Solar incentives in California

-California has more state solar incentives than many other states.
+There are more solar incentives in California than in many other states.
 There’s a property tax exclusion on the value solar adds to your home, a rebate for installing energy storage technologies (including solar batteries) and the Self-Generation Incentive Program (SGIP).
-SGIP offers substantial rebates that can cut thousands off the price of a solar battery, plus other local rebates.
+SGIP offers substantial rebates that can cut thousands of dollars off the price of a solar battery, plus other local rebates.

 Net metering in California